amiehulme/dragons/Readme.md

 RUNNING THE PROGRAM:

 I published the .exe file as Framework-Dependent.
-Github would not allow me to upload a Self-Contained .exe as it was above the allowed file size.
+The Self-Contained publish was generating a file that was over 100MB.

-release/framework-dependent/Dragons.exe
+The .exe can be found in the following folder: release/framework-dependent/Dragons.exe